List of Volunteer Opportunities

 Thursdays, 6:00 – 8:00 p.m.

 These performances are for families.
 During the show, you will make sure families stay clear of the aisles, keep kids off of the stage, monitor the doors for re-entry, keep count at the doors, and anything else that needs to be done.
-If you work the last show of the day, you will put away all of the chairs, clean up anything left from the show, and help make sure the library is ready to close for the night.
+You will put away all of the chairs, clean up anything left from the show, and help make sure the library is ready to close for the night.
+Thursday, June 19, please arrive at 5:30 p.m. for training

 Family Storytime